 Dr Goldsmith has presented Internationally at Radiotherapy meetings (ASTRO/ESTRO/RSS) on outcomes of UK SBRT.
 She has also ran the British 10k London to fundraise for Action Radiotherapy.

 Judith Potts is a former actress and current acting, voice and presentation coach.
 She writes speeches and presentations – often directing the latter.

 She writes a (pro bono) Health Column for the Telegraph – principally about cancer and its attendant issues.
 She is the Founder of Esme’s Umbrella (www.charlesbonnetsyndrome.uk) – the Awareness Campaign for the little-known frightening, hallucinatory condition called Charles Bonnet Syndrome.
 The Campaign seeks to raise awareness amongst the medical profession and the community, to prevent those who develop the condition from suffering in silence with the word ‘dementia’ hanging above them.
 CBS is not a form of dementia but caused by deteriorating vision, which allows the brain to ‘fill in the blanks’ with images – which range from disturbing to terrifying.

 She was diagnosed with breast cancer in 2008 for which she received a course of radiotherapy.

 Stephen Adolphus practices Maritime law.
 He was an early member of Action Radiotherapy and was involved with the charity in the early stages.
-In addition to helping with fund raising he provided legal advice to the charity.
+In addition to helping with fund raising, he provided legal advise to the charity.